garden-io/garden/docs/guides/in-cluster-building.md

 The remote building options each have some pros and cons.
 You'll find more details below but **here are our general recommendations** at the moment:

 - [**`kaniko`**](#kaniko) is a solid choice for most cases and is _currently our first recommendation_.
 It is battle-tested among Garden's most demanding users (including the Garden team itself).
 It also scales horizontally and elastically, since individual Pods are created for each build.
 It doesn't require priviliged containers to run and requires no shared cluster-wide services.
-- [**`cluster-buildkit`**](#cluster-buildkit) is a new addition and is meant to replace the `cluster-docker` mode.
-Unlike the `cluster-docker` mode, which deploys cluster-wide services in the `garden-system` namespace, a [BuildKit](https://github.com/moby/buildkit) Deployment is dynamically created in each project namespace and much like Kaniko requires no other cluster-wide services.
+- [**`cluster-buildkit`**](#cluster-buildkit) is a new addition and replaces the older `cluster-docker` mode.
+A [BuildKit](https://github.com/moby/buildkit) Deployment is dynamically created in each project namespace and much like Kaniko requires no other cluster-wide services.
 This mode also offers a _rootless_ option, which runs without any elevated privileges, in clusters that support it.
-- [**`cluster-docker`**](#cluster-docker) was the first implementation included with Garden.
-It's pretty quick and efficient for small team setups, but relies on a single Docker daemon for all users of a cluster, and also requires supporting services in `garden-system` and some operations to keep it from filling its data volume.
-It is **no longer recommended** and we may remove it in future releases.

-Generally we recommend picking either `kaniko` or `cluster-buildkit`, based on your usage patterns and scalability requirements.
+We recommend picking a mode based on your usage patterns and scalability requirements.
 For ephemeral namespaces, `kaniko` is generally the better option, since the persistent BuildKit deployment won't have a warm cache anyway.
 For long-lived namespaces, like the ones a developer uses while working, `cluster-buildkit` may be a more performant option.

 Let's look at how each mode works in more detail, and how you configure them: